Life would be so much easier if hockey helmet manufacturers just let us know which one of their helmets was the most protective.

 So, why don’t hockey helmet manufacturers release a new helmet and market it as ‘The Most Protective Hockey Helmet’?

-In case you didn’t notice, that first paragraph was tongue in cheek.
-There is no way that any manufacturer would market their helmet as being the most protective.
-Why?
+The bad news is that there is no way that any manufacturer would market their helmet as being the most protective.

 Because if they promoted one helmet as being the most protective, then they are essentially saying that the rest of their helmets won’t protect you and “we just want your money!”